rezonant/phantomdi/README.md

 ```

 As with other dependency injection libraries, technically any decorator on the class being injected is fine, the specific use of `@Injectable()` is not enforced.

+# Alterations

+Alterations are special providers.
+Use `alter(token, provider)` to define an alteration provider.
+The provider function is invoked in a special child injector where `token` is already provided,
+and the provider is expected to return a new value for `token`.
+An alteration provider usually uses
+`Proxy` to modify the value injected for `token` in some way, but it could also completely replace
+the object.

+You can also pass a special alteration definition object (`Alteration<T>`) to `alter()` which will
+create the `Proxy` for you.
+That definition supports adding functions before (ie `beforeMethod()`), after (ie `afterMethod()`), and around (ie `aroundMethod()`) the
+original function value.
+You can completely replace the method by providing a function property with the
+same name as the method (ie `method()`)